 Andy is Associate Department Head and professor in the Department of Agricultural and Resource Economics at CSU and has been a professor of Environmental, Natural Resource, and Development Economics for more than two decades.
 His work focuses on natural resource-based economic development in Colorado and internationally.
 His recent research and outreach efforts include the economics of agricultural land preservation and land use planning, World Heritage tourism, and biodiversity finance.

 Dave has worked as a conservation scientist for nearly three decades.
-He is an affiliate faculty in the Warner College of Natural Resources at CSU, an analyst for the National Park Service, and a Senior Scientist at the non-profit Conservation Science Partners.
-His work fuses spatial analysis, systems and design thinking, social networks, and earth data science to provide products and services that yield fresh insights to expedite conservation and adaptation challenges at local to global scales.
+He is an affiliate faculty in the Warner College of Natural Resources at CSU and a Senior Scientist at Conservation Planning Technologies.
+His work fuses spatial analysis, systems and design thinking, social networks, and earth data science to provide products and services that yield fresh insights to expedite conservation at local to global scales.

 Reagan currently serves as the director of the Colorado Water Center.
 He is also a member of the Soil & Crop Sciences Department at CSU, where he has worked on various water-related research and outreach programs for over 33 years, conducting statewide educational and applied research programs on water quality, water quantity, water policy, and natural resource issues related to water use.